Steps to chop & prep raw and ripe jackfruits remain the same. Have listed them in detail below.

 1. Spread out 3 layers of newspapers on the floor or on your table.
 It's a pain to later clean jackfruit sap sticking to the floor/table.

-2. Apply generous amounts of oil onto your knife/sickle blade and onto your hands to prevent jackfruit gum from sticking to your knife, fingers and hands.
+2. Apply generous amounts of oil onto your knife/sickle blade (and onto your hands too if needed) to prevent jackfruit gum from sticking to your knife, fingers and hands.

 3. Chop jackfruit in the middle into 2 halves, wipe clean the white sap that drips off using a tissue paper.